 Unfortunately, some companies don’t recognize when this happens.
 The great rates negotiated up front turn in the biggest area of overspending on IT.
 Services providers are each racing to improve their products and increase their offerings to keep up with technology trends.
 If you ordered the latest and greatest solution for your business more than 2 years ago, it is time to revisit solutions.
 You’ll likely get more features and/or a better price.
 Negotiating service contracts can save thousands in monthly costs.
 With so much at stake, it pays to understand exactly what kind of deals you should be aiming for.
 Once achieved, be sure to revisit those costs regularly.

-2) Cut costs by not buying unnecessary gear
+2) Stop buying unnecessary gear

 Do you really need that $100,000 server or would a cloud-based server work better for your organization?
 Many times, up-front costs for technology can be dramatically reduced by exploring alternatives.
 Moving to the cloud, purchasing refurbished equipment, or utilizing systems you currently have in place are all options to consider.
 A good rule of thumb to remember is this: if a piece of equipment isn’t in your core competency (or if it’s too big for a niche market), then don’t buy it.
 Just because a vendor says you need it doesn’t mean you have to buy it.
 There are likely multiple alternatives that can be more cost effective all of which will help you save on IT.